johnedvard/Media-Buttons-LINE-Music/README.md

 # How to use

 1. Add the TamperMonkey extension to Chrome
+2. Create a new User script and save it
+3. Open the new user script and click the "Settings" tab

-2. Write the following url under the Update section in TamperMonkey https://raw.githubusercontent.com/johnedvard/Media-Buttons-LINE-Music/master/index.js
+4. Write the following url under the Update section in TamperMonkey https://raw.githubusercontent.com/johnedvard/Media-Buttons-LINE-Music/master/index.js
-3. Click the "Check for userscript updates" in the extension
+5. Click the extenstion icon in the top bar of the browser, and click "Check for userscript updates" in the extension.
+6. The user script will detect changes and ask you to confirm the update.
+7. Click update, and refresh the browser window
+8. Go to music.line.me, login, press the play button, and now the media keys, forward and back work.

 ## TODO
 Add images